turingschool/backend-curriculum-site/module3/lessons/advanced_activerecord.md

 ### Creating a Visual Representation

+How many of you have attempted to build a complex ActiveRecord query by throwing spaghetti at the wall?
+Eventually something will stick.
+But there's a better way.

 As you start to dive into more difficult problems, problems that have many moving parts, it will become more and more difficult to hold all of the relevant information in your head.
 Another common issue is starting with a clear goal but slowly drifting and building the wrong thing.
 Starting with a clear goal and a plan will increase the likelihood of you hitting your target in a timely fashion.

 There are official ways of diagramming SQL queries but we're going to do something a little different.
 This technique isn't an official technique so feel free to tweak or find something that works for you.
 If you're interested in diving deeper into a more official strategy check out this blog post on [Introductory SQL Diagramming](http://www.davidclement.org/tipsntrx/tnt10.6.html).